 Understanding Charge Controllers

-Any time you have a solar module (panel) hooked up to a battery bank for charging a battery you will need to prevent the battery from overcharging.
-To do this a charge controller is needed.
+Any time you have a solar module (panel) hooked up to a battery bank for charging a battery, you will need to prevent the battery from overcharging using a charge controller.

-If your solar module is connecting solar directly to a load (fan, or pump) or to the grid, a charge controller is not needed.
+A charge controller is unnecessary if your solar module connects solar directly to a load (fan or pump) or the grid.

 A PWM controller watches your battery for when it reaches a near charge setpoint, then slowly reduces the charging current to avoid overcharging the battery.